Treatment for early bowel cancer

-Treatment for bowel cancer will depend on the type of bowel cancer you have.
+Treatment for early and locally advanced bowel cancer will depend on the type of bowel cancer you have.
 This is because colon cancer and rectal cancer are treated differently.

 Your medical team will recommend treatment based on: